-efore turning to the development guidelines, it is important to highlight The University of Tennessee's commitment to developing the Cherokee FarmUT Research Park Campus in a long-term, sustainable manner.
+efore turning to the development guidelines, it is important to highlight The University of Tennessee's commitment to developing the UT Research Park Campus in a long-term, sustainable manner.
 The definition and technology of sustainable design will change over the course of the campus' development, and consequently, it will present different challenges to each new partner and designer.
 Nevertheless, sustainable design will always require a comprehensive integrated approach that evaluates the local, regional and global impact of every design decision.

-As a minimum standard, the University will follow the State of Tennessee's Sustainable Design GuidelinesHigh Performance Building Requirements (HPBrSDG) to direct sustainable design at Cherokee Farmthe research park.
-The HPBrSDG may be found as an appendix in The University of Tennessee Designers' Manual available from the University's Division of Facilities Planning Office of Capital Projects and on the University's website.
-Many of the campus development guidelines described later in this document incorporate directly the guidelines from the SDG-HPBr manual. and are identified in italics.
-Following are the six broad categories addressed in the SDG-HPBr and key stainability concepts associated with them strive to meet or exceed minimum standards established in the most current and applicable LEED rating system for campus and research buildings.
-While achieving LEED certification is not a requirement, these guidelines do recommend LEED Silver Certification or higher as a goal for new construction at the Cherokee Farm Campus:
+As a minimum standard, the University will follow the State of Tennessee's High Performance Building Requirements (HPBr) to direct sustainable design at the research park.
+The HPBr may be found as an appendix in The University of Tennessee Designers' Manual available from the University's Office of Capital Projects and on the University's website.
+Many of the campus development guidelines described later in this document incorporate directly the guidelines from the HPBr manual.
+Following are the six broad categories addressed in the HPBr and key stainability concepts associated with them.